geekiam/website/static/posts/what-are-javascript-promises.md

 categories:
   - software-development
 ---
+In [How To Use Fetch With Vue](https://geekiam.io/how-to-use-fetch-with-vue/ "How To Use Fetch With Vue | Geek.I.Am") we briefly touched on Javascript promises and how the Fetch API makes use of them.
+In my opinion Promises in Javascript requires a bit more explanation and therefore felt it was necessary to expand on the discussion.

 The single-threaded, event-loop based concurrency model of JavaScript, deals with processing of events using so-called *asynchronous non-blocking I/O model*.
 What this means is, that in JavaScript code is executed sequentially.